traefik/traefik/docs/content/routing/providers/kubernetes-ingress.md

 ### Communication Between Traefik and Pods

-!!! info ""

-    It is not possible to route requests directly to [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/ "Link to Kubernetes service docs").
+!!! info "It is not possible to route requests directly to [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/ "Link to Kubernetes service docs")"

     You can use an `ExternalName` service to forward requests to the Kubernetes service through DNS.